How To Get Aged Care Work Experience

 - How will you get to work each day?

-- Have you worked in aged care before?
+- Have you worked in elderly care before?

 - What other jobs have you worked?